AdhamAllamx/Compilers_Project/Lexical_Analysis_MS1/README.md

 3. **Input Scanning & Tokenization (`lexer(file_path)`)**:

-This method performs the following steps:
+This method performs the following steps which included inside the `LexicalAnalyzer Class`:

 - Opens and reads the input file line by line.